loculus-project/loculus/backend/docs/runtime_view.md

 ## Revision

-To revise a sequence that has been released (i.e., the status is SILO_READY), the user calls the `/revise` endpoint and sends sequence IDs and unpreprocessed data.
+To revise a sequence that has been released (i.e., the status is APPROVED_FOR_RELEASE), the user calls the `/revise` endpoint and sends sequence IDs and unpreprocessed data.
 For each revised sequence, Pathoplexus creates a new row in the "sequences" table.
 It does not change any existing rows and does not create new sequence IDs.
 The new rows have an incremented version number.

 The new entry will be treated the same way as a new submission and undergoes the same status transitions (see diagram in the "Initial submission" section).

 ## Revocation

-To revoke a sequence that has been released (i.e., the status is SILO_READY), the user calls the `/revoke` endpoint and sends sequence IDs.
+To revoke a sequence that has been released (i.e., the status is APPROVED_FOR_RELEASE), the user calls the `/revoke` endpoint and sends sequence IDs.
 For each revoked sequence, Pathoplexus creates a new row in the "sequences" table.
 The unpreprocessed data are empty.
 The "revoked" flag is set to true.
 The new rows have an incremented version number  (see diagram in the "Initial submission" section).

 ## Example flow